What Causes Emotional Overwhelm?

 7. Have that uncomfortable conversation!
 Stop bottling your feelings, share what you truly feel with someone in a loving way and get it off your chest.
 That way, you can resolve the issue rather than brush it under the carpet and let it fester until you blow up again

-8. Schedule time in your calendar to do inner work and process your emotions
+8. Schedule time in your calendar to do inner work and sit with the emotional overwhelm

 9. Set boundaries.
 Say no to things you want to say no to and start saying YES to you and your needs.

 10. Get help!
 If you feel lost and don’t know where to start let me guide you.
-We will work together to figure out where and how you are keeping yourself stuck, plus I will share with you exactly what you need to do and how to start transforming these.
+We will work together to figure out where and how you are keeping yourself stuck, plus I will share with you exactly what you need to do and how to start working with the emotional overwhelm rather than resisting it.

-One last thing, if you are currently feeling stressed, overwhelmed or anxious, the first thing you need to do is to ALLOW YOURSELF TO FEEL OVERWHELMED, feel those emotions.
+One last thing, if you are currently feeling overwhelming emotions or difficult emotions you’re struggling to process, the first thing you need to do is to ALLOW YOURSELF TO FEEL OVERWHELMED, and feel those emotions.
 It sounds crazy and I understand there’s a good reason you have not until now – it’s not what you want to feel.
-But the more you resist these feelings and judge them, the more you will actually live in them.
+But the more you resist these negative feelings and judge them, the more you will actually live in them.

 If you need help, I’m right here for you.
 I’ve been helping clients heal emotional wounds for a decade now.
 This is my life purpose to help you process your emotions and teach you how to do it yourself too.